muthash/we-connect-flask-backend/README.md

 ## Testing

-To set up unit testing environment:
+To set up the unit testing environment:
 ```
 $ pip install nose
 $ pip install coverage
 ```

-To run tests perform the following:
+To run tests, perform the following:
 ```
 $ nosetests --with-coverage
 ```

 ## Start The Server

-To start the server run the following command
+To start the server, run the following command
 ```
 flask run
 ```